Treatment for Panic Attacks

 Environmental Factors

-“Critical life events” are considered potential influences on the development of a mental illnesses.
-The life events are considered as “critical” when they involve significant, life-altering, and extraordinarily stressful experiences.
+“Critical life events” are considered potential influences on the development of mental illnesses.
+Life events are considered “critical” when they involve significant, life-altering, and extraordinarily stressful experiences.
 Such events often include sudden or prolonged changes or restrictions in one’s life circumstances, perceived as significant stressors.
 Not only the absolute number of experienced life events but also the nature of these events and their emotional processing play a crucial role in the genesis of the illness.
-Environmental factors such as major stress, an overly cautious view of the world expressed by parents and cumulative stress over time have been found to be correlated with panic attacks.
-Other factors are significant personal loss, life transitions and major life changes.
+Environmental factors such as major stress, an overly cautious view of the world expressed by parents, and cumulative stress over time have been found to be correlated with panic attacks.
+Other factors are significant personal loss, life transitions, and major life changes.

 Although the evidence for neurophysiological factors in panic disorder is impressive, these observations are more persuasive regarding the vulnerability for panic attacks than their onset.